heptarch/heptarch.github.io/drafts/demon.md

 *3 $\times 10^9$ BC.* Creatures the size of planetoids keen over the sky, bristling with teeth and luminescent ruin.
-The largest is pursued by a flock of smaller; it savages one then another in flickering whips of light, and ingests them before they can heal.
+The largest is pursued by a flock of smaller; it savages one, then another, in flickering whips of light, and ingests them before they can heal.
 Twelve break off from the flock and dance in jagged, unpredictable vectors to form an icosahedral trap around the largest.